Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Related Work

 On the one hand, some methods tend to be reactive to a changing distribution by finding change points in the pattern of state-reward tuples ({\em e.g.,} Context QL \cite{padakandla2020reinforcement}), or tracking the difference between the short-term and long-term moving average rewards ({\em e.g.,} CRL-Unsup \cite{lomonaco2020continual}), or splitting a game into contexts using the undiscounted accumulated game score as a task contextualization \cite{jain2020algorithmic}.
 These methods can be agile in responding to scenarios with abrupt changes among contexts or tasks, but are insensitive to smooth transitions from one context to another.

 On the other hand, some more ambitious approaches try to learn a belief of the unobserved context state directly from the history of environment interactions, such as Forget-me-not Process (FMN) \cite{milan2016forget} for piecewise-repeating data generating sources, and Continual Unsupervised Representation Learning (CURL) \cite{rao2019continual} for task inference without any knowledge about task identity.
-However, they both need to be pretrained with the complete data when applied to CL problems, and CURL itself also requires additional techniques to deal with catastrophic interference.
+However, they both need to be pretrained with the complete data before applied to CL problems, and CURL itself also needs additional techniques to deal with the interference.

 Furthermore, Ghosh {\em et al.} \cite{ghosh2018divide} proposed to partition the initial state space into a finite set of contexts by performing a K-Means clustering procedure, which can decompose more complex tasks, but cannot completely decouple the correlations among different state distributions from the perspective of interference prevention.